httpwg/http-extensions/draft-ietf-httpbis-priority.md

 priority = u=4, i=?1
 ~~~

-and the origin responds with
+and the origin server responds with

 ~~~ example
 :status = 200